 Welcome to Queen Elizabeth National Park

-Queen Elizabeth Conservation Area covers the Kyambura and Kigezi Wildlife Reserves covering an area of about 2475 square kilometers.
-This spectacular savanna grassland protected area is popular for its rare tree climbing lions that thrive mainly around the Ishasha area as well as other wildlife species that also thrive at the park especially the African elephants, buffaloes, leopards, African lions, waterbucks, giant forest hogs, hyenas, warthogs, topis and others.
-The park also refuges over 620 avian species most of which include the African skimmers, pink backed pelicans, white winged warblers, papyrus canary, papyrus gonolek, Chapin’s flycatcher, martial eagle, black rumped buttonquail and many more as well as many primates that thrive around the Maramangambo forest reserve and the Kyambura gorge.
+Queen Elizabeth Conservation Area comprises the Kyambura and Kigezi Wildlife Reserves and covers an area of about 2475 square kilometers.
+This spectacular savanna grassland protected area is popular for its rare tree climbing lions that thrive mainly around the Ishasha area, as well as other wildlife species that also thrive at the park, especially the African elephants, buffaloes, leopards, African lions, waterbucks, giant forest hogs, hyenas, warthogs, topis, and others.

 Climate and weather of Queen Elizabeth National Park